Michael Beach

 Michael Anthony Beach (born October 30, 1963) is an American actor.
 He has appeared in the films Lean on Me (1989), One False Move (1992), True Romance (1993), Short Cuts (1993), Waiting to Exhale (1995), A Family Thing (1996), Soul Food (1997), Aquaman (2018), If Beale Street Could Talk (2018), and Saw X (2023).
 On television, he played Al Boulet on the NBC medical drama ER from 1995 to 1997.
 From 1999 to 2005, Beach was a regular cast member in another NBC drama series, Third Watch, as Monte Parker, and as T.O.
 Cross in FX's Sons of Anarchy.
+Beach is widely known for portraying characters in multiple crime dramas including S.W.A.T.
+(2017), Blue Bloods (2010) and The Rookie (2018).

 Early life

 Beach was born in Roxbury, Massachusetts, on October 30, 1963.
+He attended High School at the Noble and Greenough School in Dedham,MA.
 He graduated from Juilliard School with a degree for the Bachelor of Fine Arts.
-His mother, Barbara Gomes-Beach, is of Portuguese and African descent.
+His mother, Barbara Gomes-Beach, was of Portuguese and African descent.

 Career

 Beach's big screen debut was in End of the Line in 1987, and he went on to appear opposite Morgan Freeman and Beverly Todd in Lean on Me (1989).
 Beach also co-starred in films including Internal Affairs, Cadence (both 1990), One False Move (1992) with Cynda Williams, Short Cuts and True Romance (both 1993).

 Beach's big break came in 1995, playing Angela Bassett's unfaithful husband in the comedy-drama film Waiting to Exhale.
 In 1997, he played Vanessa L. Williams's unfaithful husband in the comedy-drama film Soul Food.
 On television, he played a recurring role as Al Boulet, the ex-husband of physician assistant Jeanie Boulet (Gloria Reuben) in the NBC medical drama ER from 1995 to 1997.
 From 1999 to 2005, Beach was a regular cast member in the NBC drama series Third Watch, playing FDNY paramedic Monte 'Doc' Parker.

 Beach has had guest-starring roles on Law & Order, Law & Order: Special Victims Unit, Brothers & Sisters, Criminal Minds, Grey's Anatomy, The Closer, and The Blacklist.
 He was also a regular on the short-lived NBC series Crisis in 2014, and had recurring roles on Stargate Atlantis, Sons of Anarchy, The Client List, The Game, Secrets and Lies, S.W.A.T. and The 100.
 Most recently he has had a guest-starring role in seasons 6 and 7 of Chicago P.D. as Darius Walker, a drug dealer and community philanthropist turned confidential informant.

 In December 2022, Beach was confirmed by Deadline Hollywood to have signed on to appear in Saw X, the tenth installment of the Saw film series, for release in October 2023.